azarketa/Thermodynamics-theoretical-pills/source/17_Reversible_and_irreversible_processes.md

 Conversely, an **irreversible process** is one that **cannot be reversed** without leaving some permanent trace on the surroundings.
 In these processes, **dissipation** is unavoidable: friction, viscous flow, spontaneous mixing, unrestrained expansion, or heat transfer through a finite temperature difference all contribute to the irreversibility of real phenomena.

-:::{admonition} Important: reversibility as an idealization
-:class: warning
-Reversible processes are **ideal constructs**.
+:::{warning} Important: reversibility as an idealization Reversible processes are **ideal constructs**.
 They do not occur in practice but serve as **theoretical limits** that real, irreversible processes can only approach — never attain.
 :::